blog2pod/.github/profile/README.md

 <img src="https://i.imgur.com/JxiS0mD.png" alt="Image" width="500"/>

 The simplest way to do this consistently is to set up a shortcut on iOS (or the Android equivalent) to share the URL through a Discord Webhook.
 Here is my [shortcut template](https://www.icloud.com/shortcuts/b68364e6e3874254b10f231a3b68a17e) for iOS.
-This gives you the ability to send articles to b2p right from your device's built in share sheet
+This gives you the ability to send articles to b2p right from your device's built in share sheet.
+Detailed instructions on all of this can be found below.

 <img src="https://i.imgur.com/Q9wsq5C.png" alt="Image" width="300"/>